 Tourism has supplanted commercial fishing as the number one contributor to the economy, and there are dozens of businesses that cater to helping visitors get out on the water and enjoy the manatees.

-One of Crystal River's most famous residents was Ted Williams, Hall of Fame baseball player from the Boston Red Sox.
-Ted was a world renowned fisherman and enjoyed the waters around the village and in the Gulf.
+One of Crystal River's most famous residents was Ted Williams.
+This Hall of Fame baseball player from the Boston Red Sox was also a world renowned sport fisherman.

 Learn more about swimming with manatees in Crystal River.